-For some people in some parts of the world allergy season happens more than just one time of year.
+For some people in some parts of the world, allergy season happens more than just one time of year.
 Living in the south where we have mostly warm weather and things blooming nearly year round this is something we have issues with often.
-Usually we find them at their worst during a transition period – such as the current summer to fall.
+Usually, we find them at their worst during a transition period – such as the current summer to fall.

 What are seasonal allergies?

 Seasonal allergies are often triggered by the outdoors.
 Pollen, grass, trees, crops, and many other things come together to set off an immune response that for millions become a problem.
-Sometimes allergies are cause by a poor immune system or poor eating habits.
+Sometimes allergies are caused by a poor immune system or poor eating habits.
 Often building yourself up with a good diet and immune boosting foods will greatly alleviate if not stop your allergy symptoms.
 However, sometimes they are still present.
-For a natural household this can seem daunting – but there is help!
+For a natural household, this can seem daunting – but there is help!

 - Runny nose